 The story goes that back in the day, routers were very inefficient at looking up IP addresses.
 Every packet that came in had to be compared against a large table of IPs, which also happens now of course – but back in those days, these lookups were extremely inefficient, because those devices didn’t have any of the quick hardware lookups and clever indexing that we have today.

 This became a bigger and bigger problem as the internet’s routing table grew and grew.
 And in a way, this was kind of a silly problem considering that most core routers probably only had a very small number of potential physical next hops.
 Why bother performing all these long and complicated lookups, only to find that the packet can only exit out of one of like five potential interfaces?

-Bearing in mind that our transit routers – the routers in between the start and the end of the labelled path – aren’t looking at the destination IP address, it might now be easier to see how we could use MPLS to create VPNs.
-I’ll explain how this works, but it’s quickly worth saying that if you’re coming from the enterprise or security world, you probably associate a VPN with some kind of encryption, an end-to-end encrypted tunnel that possibly goes over the public internet.
+Bearing in mind that our transit routers – the routers in between the start and the end of the labelled path – aren’t looking at the destination IP address, it might now be easier to see how we could also use MPLS to create VPNs.

 - Ethernet header